After reading a user story, the team knows why they are building, what they’re building, and what value it creates.

 As attractive as Story Mapping is, you have got to start somewhere and somewhere right.
 Here I agree with the inventor of Story Mapping, Jeff Patton, who thinks it’s nonsense to make certain Epics a priority.

-Think building a car where you will also make no distinction between creating an engine or a brake.
+Think about building a car where you will also make no distinction between creating an engine or a brake.
 In Epics, everything matters.

 However, at the Stories level, I highly recommend you set priorities.
 I am a strong believer in* the MoSCoW method,* where you arrange your Stories in four levels of urgency: